Project Layout 1.2.1-SNAPSHOT API

 Project Layout

-Project Layout is a small utility library for describing and working with conventional project directory layouts (sources, resources, tests, docs, etc.) in a consistent way.
-It is intended for build tooling and plugins that need to locate well-known folders reliably across different projects.
+Project Layout is a small utility library for describing and working with conventional project directory layouts (sources, resources, tests, docs, and related folders) in a consistent way.
+It is intended for build tooling and plugins that need to locate well-known directories reliably across different kinds of projects.

 org.machanism.machai.project